cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 The function is not supported for use in the query if all of the following conditions are met:

--   The data of table `table1` is distributed over Greenplum Database segments.
+-   The data of table `table1` is distributed over Cloudberry Database segments.
 -   The function `func()` reads or modifies data from distributed tables.
 -   The function `func()` returns more than one row or takes an argument (`a`) that comes from `table1`.

 If any of the conditions are not met, the function is supported.
 Specifically, the function is supported if any of the following conditions apply:

--   The function `func()` does not access data from distributed tables, or accesses data that is only on the Greenplum Database coordinator.
+-   The function `func()` does not access data from distributed tables, or accesses data that is only on the Cloudberry Database coordinator.
 -   The table `table1` is a coordinator only table.
 -   The function `func()` returns only one row and only takes input arguments that are constant values.
 The function is supported if it can be changed to require no input arguments.